 HIL NixOS Setup

-Eventually, we will support making installation media from the NixOS config directly, including setup scripts to fully automate this process.
-But for now, one first needs to do a lot of manual bootstrapping.
+Eventually, we will support fully automating the setup process.
+But for now, one first needs to do some manual bootstrapping.

 Installing NixOS to a liveusb